 Susan Wiley, MD is a board-certified psychiatrist who has been practicing ambulatory psychiatry for 35 years in the department of psychiatry at LVHN, where she is vice chair.
 She is also an associate professor of psychiatry at the University of South Florida Health (USF Health) Morsani College of Medicine.
 Wiley has devoted her career to investigating the relationship between the body and mind within bio-psychosocial systems.
 Her preferred practice integrates psychiatric treatment with medical care offered in the primary care setting.

-She has earned certification as a teacher of MBSR from the University of Massachusetts Medical School and is one of only a few dozen people in the world with that distinction.
+She has earned certification as a teacher of MBSR from the Center for Mindfulness of the University of Massachusetts Medical School.
 She co-founded LVHN's Center for Mindfulness in 2001.

 One of Wiley's great pleasures is sitting in the garden on her farm, listening to the birds and the water running, taking in all of the beauty that is present in every moment and feeling a part of it.
 Mindfulness has improved Wiley's attentiveness, helped her be more patient, compassionate, and accepting of life's challenges.
 "Mindfulness helps us to find peace in moments of tumult and stress," she says.
 "It builds emotional intelligence and resiliency.
 We all have the natural ability to be mindful.
 We just need to learn ways to cultivate mindful-awareness in our lives."